mreider/agilemarkdown/docs/index.md

 title: "Agile Markdown"
 keywords: agile, backlogs, pivotal tracker, markdown, product management
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
 ---

 What?
 You wanna manage backlogs in markdown?
 Are you a masochist?